 Community Center and Outreach Programs

-The Department of Family and Community Development (FCD) is moving to 3400 Martin Luther King Jr. Ave, S.E.
+The Department of Family and Community Development (FCD) has moved to 3400 Martin Luther King Jr. Ave, S.E.
 Suite 300 Washington, DC.
-20032. !
-We will move into our new home, the National Children’s Center (NCC), on February 1, 2019.
-We are moving further into Ward 8 to better serve our members!
+20032!
+We have moved further into Ward 8 to better serve our members!

 Our numerous weekly support groups will run as scheduled.
 If you have any concerns or questions about the move, please contact Denise Chisolm, Interim Director of Community Outreach Programs at DChisolm@hschealth.org or 202-580-6485.